rednosemonkey/sass-boilerplate/README.md

 I recommend Compass if you use sprites (and you should, if you want multi-coloured icons AND cross browser support).
 If you download [pngquant](http://pngquant.org/) and link to it from the compass config file, your automatically Compass compiled sprite map will be automatically compressed (lossy) by pngquant.

 sass-globbing gem required to import a folder of individual files.
 Easily add or remove files in a folder without having to update @import.
+Unfortunately, currently sass globbing doesn't work on windows.
+There is a style-windows.scss file that has the complete file tree.

+On macs:

     $ gem install sass-globbing